-Hold an industry recognized credential or passed an industry-related assessment in the endorsement area for which a license or credential is not available; and
+Hold an industry recognized credential or passed an industry-related assessment in the endorsement area for which a license or credential is not available;

-For each endorsement, completed a minimum of one year of paid applied employment or teaching in the endorsement area during the five years preceding the initial application; and
+For each endorsement, completed a minimum of one year of paid applied employment or teaching in the endorsement area during the five years preceding the initial application; (Completed an approved course for teaching students with exceptionalities in the regular classroom;

-(d) Completed an approved course for “Teaching Exceptional Students in the Regular Classroom” during the first year of the conditional certificate; and
+During the three conditional certificates, completed 12 semester hours in the following areas: curriculum and instruction, assessment, CTE shop safety and classroom/lab management (during the first year of the conditional certificate), and literacy in CTE;

-(e) Met the cut score on the Basic Skills Test in reading, writing, and mathematics, in accordance with Maine Department of Education Regulation 13; and

-(f) Provided demonstration of pedagogical knowledge and skills at the secondary Career and Technical Education level through one of the following:

-1. Passed a pedagogical knowledge and skills assessment within the first full year of employment in accordance with Maine Department of Education Regulation 13*

-OR

-2During the three conditional certificates, complete a sequence of four approved pedagogical courses from an accredited institution.
-The courses will cover:

-Curriculum and Instruction,

-Assessment,

-CTE Shop Safety and Classroom/Lab Management, and

-Literacy in CTE.

-* Applicants issued a certificate in any CTE endorsement area must meet the course requirements outlined in section f.2 above beginning September 1, 2015.
-All applicants who have continuously held a conditional certificate initially issued prior to August 31, 2015 may meet the requirement outlined in section f above through either f.1 or f.2.

-Completed within the first year of teaching an approved “CTE orientation” program
+Completed a Maine approved CTE Orientation Program, within the first year of teaching.
+This may be fulfilled with previous teaching experience in the classroom;

+Completed a minimum of three semester hours in diversity-centered content related to today’s classroom (e.g., culturally responsive teaching, multicultural education, intercultural education, second language acquisition or world language teaching methods); and

-Satisfied one of the following five routes by documenting that one of the following combinations of learning, paid applied employment, or teaching in the endorsement area has been completed.
+Satisfied one of the following five pathways by documenting that one of the following combinations of learning, paid applied employment, or teaching in the endorsement area has been completed.